 What Comes Next to Comply with APRA’s CPS 234?

 These are all great pieces to start with to build a plan, but building a plan and executing on a plan are two different things.
-Stay tuned for Part 2 of our CPS 234 series where we talk about the execution of our planning to be sure we are staying in line with CPS 234 compliance.
+Read part 2 of our CPS 234 series where we talk about the execution of our planning to be sure we are staying in line with CPS 234 compliance.

 In the meantime, check out my recent on-demand webinar “Impact of APRA’s CPS 234 on Organisation Data“.